hm-projects/cg-4-qhull/README.md

 General Overview:

 All plots show a linear increase of distance tests and Timing (s) with increasing input size of either dimensions, points or both.

-Qhull's complexity in average is considered to be $O\left( n \cdot log \left( n\right)  \right )$.
+As qhull's complexity in average is considered to be $O\left( n \cdot log \left( n\right)  \right )$, this result was expected.

 NOTE: tables have \``-`\` as mark when the qhull run for that configuration took way too long that we had to abort.